the inspiration of scripture

 - ISAIAH 40:3 The voice of him that crieth in the wilderness, Prepare ye the way of the LORD, make straight in the desert a highway for our God.

-Even though Mark may have been writing that which someone else (perhaps Peter) was dictating, the fact that he misquoted the source of this prophecy is well attested by scholars.
+Even though Mark may have been writing that which someone else (perhaps Peter) was dictating, the fact that he misquoted the source of this prophecy is well attested by scholars (see The Riddle of the New Testament by Sir Edwyn Hoskyns and Noel Davey, pages 44-46).
 Again, if what Mark was writing was by revelation from GOD, would GOD have directed him to misquote the passage?
 I think not.

 Here is a passage from one of Paul's epistles which is too often used to mean something which Paul never intended.